Denmark and the euro: Early monetary unions in Denmark (1873–1914)

-On 5 May 1873 Denmark with Sweden fixed their currencies against gold and formed the Scandinavian Monetary Union.
+On 5 May 1873 Denmark with Sweden fixed their currencies against gold and formed the Scandinavian Monetary Union, with Norway joining in 1875.
 Prior to this date, Denmark used the Danish rigsdaler divided into 96 rigsbank skilling.
-In 1875, Norway joined this union.
-A rate of 2.48 kroner per gram of gold, or roughly 0.403 grams per krone was established.
+The union had the currency pegged to gold at the rate of 2.48 kroner per gram of gold, or 0.4032 grams per krone.
 An equal valued krone of the monetary union replaced the three legacy currencies at the rate of 1 krone = ½ Danish rigsdaler = ¼ Norwegian speciedaler = 1 Swedish riksdaler.
 The new currency became a legal tender and was accepted in all three countries.
 This monetary union lasted until 1914 when World War I brought an end to it.
-But the name of the currencies in each country remained unchanged.